alundiak/black-screen/README.md

 ## Action Items
+- Artur, add simple progress loader (css or image) to show that Scanning network in progress.
 - Artur, research if we can scan computers returning hostnames (nmap or other command)
 - Artur, research if we can scan computers and get Windows User name
-- Andrii, work excel table, convert to CSV/JSON.
+- Artur, excel table and CSV file commited to codebase, use/convert to JSON, and try use during nmap scanning
-- Andrii, get GL map API https://portal.globallogic.com/glm/view/block/Poland/KRK/L7/120/tableid/3070
+- Vlad, get GL map API https://portal.globallogic.com/glm/view/block/Poland/KRK/L7/120/tableid/3070
-- Andrii, resreach GL API to work with Office map maybe
+- Vlad, resreach GL API to work with Office map maybe
 - Vlad, think about design, ideas, tols, frameworks, mockups, etc.